Boating Under the Influence (BUI)

 Statistics published by the United States Coast Guard show that in 2007 alone more than 21% of all boating fatalities were the result of alcohol use.
 These statistics help justify the strict enforcement of Florida's BUI laws, however, not all arrests will result in a conviction.

 Contact a Tampa BUI Attorney at the Sammis Law Firm to discuss your arrest and prosecution for BUI or boating under the influence in Hillsborough County, FL.
-Avoiding a BUI conviction can save you from a criminal record, probation, possible incarceration, fines, court costs, community service, alcohol courses, and your boat being impounded, not to mention a possible driver's license suspension and increased automobile insurance rates.
+Avoiding a BUI conviction can save you from a criminal record, probation, possible incarceration, fines, court costs, community service, alcohol courses, and your boat being impounded.

-How Drugs or Alcohol Impact the Operation of a Boat or Watercraft
+How Alcohol Impacts the Operation of a Boat

 Operating a boat or watercraft requires the safe operation that can be affected when the boater is under the influence of alcohol or drugs.
-Alcohol intoxication or drug impairment is compounded when operating a boat because of a number of factors.
+Alcohol intoxication or drug impairment is compounded when operating a boat because of some factors.

 Furthermore, impairment due to alcohol or drugs can become intensified while on a boat because of the motion and vibrations of the boat, engine noise as well as wind and sun.